 The Florida Theatre will arrange for American Sign Language interpretive services, even for a concert.
 Please make such requests at least two (2) weeks prior to the event by contacting the Box Office at 904-355-ARTS (2787) or email@example.com.
 Provision of interpretive services is based on the availability of interpreters, but we will make every effort to accommodate each request.
 There is no additional charge for requesting interpretive services.

 Service Animals / Guide Dogs

 The Florida Theatre welcomes service animals with their owners.
 A service animal is a dog or miniature pony trained to perform tasks for the benefit of an individual with a disability.
-For the purposes of compliance with the law, other wild or domestic animals do not qualify as service animals, and providing comfort or emotional support does not constitute "work or tasks.”
-In accordance with the law, you will not be asked about your own disability, and you will not be asked to provide documentation of your service animal’s training, but you may be asked whether an animal is a service animal, and what tasks the animal has been trained to perform.
+In accordance with the law, you will not be asked about your own disability, and you will not be asked to provide documentation of your service animal’s training, but you may be asked whether an animal is a trained service animal and what tasks the animal has been trained to perform.
 The behavior of a service animal must be under the control of its owner, and the service animal should not pose a direct threat to the health or safety of others.
-Owners who are unable to take effective action to control an out of control service animal may be asked to remove the animal from the premises.
-When purchasing a ticket, please let us know if your service animal will be able to rest at your feet during a performance, or if additional provisions are needed.
+Owners who are unable to take effective action to control an out-of-control service animal may be asked to remove the animal from the premises.
+When purchasing a ticket, please let us know if your service animal will be able to rest at your feet during a performance or if additional provisions are needed.

 There is an accessible restroom located near the Forsyth Street Entry Lobby.
 Any staff member or volunteer can point you in the right direction.